shaunlebron/jumping-from-html-to-clojurescript/html-templating.md

-# HTML templating - a problem and solution
+# The struggle and resolution of HTML templating

-We hope to lead you to a surprising idea by starting with a simple idea of HTML templating.
+We hope to cover a surprising idea about HTML templating by discussing some of its problems and existing solutions.

 ### Extending HTML for templating